 Itinerary for Discovery Form (WORD file)

-Discovery Questions (article by Michael Callahan)
+Discovery Questions (PDF file) by Michael Callahan

 Discovery: Charting the Course to Employment Manual (purchasing information from Marc Gold & Associates)